Darkwolfattano/Portfolio-DarkWolfattano/docs/Building.md

 ## Client

 === "Small Explination"
-    The actual movement of this was done on the client to reduce stress on the server
+    The actual movement of this was done on the client to reduce stress on the server.

 === "Code Snippet"
 	```lua